 UConn starting to finally get healthy after rough stretch

-It's been that kind of a year for UConn, which has only had two players play in all 16 games this season with the others missing at least a game with an injury, illness or travel problems.
+It’s been that kind of a year for UConn that has only had two players play in all 16 games this season with the others missing at least a game with an injury, illness or travel problems.

 They also have missed their Hall of Fame coach for four games due to an illness he’s been dealing with for a month.
 He was back on the bench against St. John’s after he had missed the Huskies’ previous two games because he wasn’t feeling well.
 He also missed two games while sick last month.
 The 68-year-old coach is also grieving the death of his 91-year-old mother in early December.

-Associate head coach Chris Dailey, who has been filling in while Auriemma has been away, said that she didn't know for sure he was going to be back until he got on the bus for the trip to New York on Tuesday.
+Associate head coach Chris Dailey, who has been filling in while Auriemma has been away, said that she didn’t know for sure he was going to be back until he got on the bus for the trip to New York.

 “He said he was coming on the trip, that’s when I knew,” she said.
 “I just wanted to make sure he was in a good place and he should come back and he was ready to come back.
 He assured me he was.”

 Fudd missed eight games after injuring her right knee against Notre Dame on Dec.
-4. She was cleared to resume basketball activities two weeks ago and had gone through warmups a few times before playing Wednesday.
+4. She was cleared to resume basketball activities two weeks ago and had gone through warmups a few times before playing.

 UConn was still missing Caroline Ducharme and Ayanna Patterson, who are in concussion protocol.
 Paige Bueckers (ACL tear) and freshman Ice Brady (dislocated patella) are out for the year.

-“I think once we get (Caroline Ducharme) back and Ayanna in the mix it’s just going to add to what we’re working towards,” Dailey said.
-"So I just think everybody’s in a good place now.”
+“I think once we get (Caroline Ducharme) back and Ayanna in the mix it’s just going to add to what we’re working towards,” said Dailey.
+“So I just think everybody’s in a good place now.”

 The Huskies have a busy stretch coming up with six games over 14 days and having a full roster would make that a little easier.